XcentriXTV/xcentrixtv.github.io/README.md

 ### Version 1.0

-* created index.html file
-* created README.md
 * created xcentrixtv.github.io
+* started the README.md
+* created index.html file with a few paragraph elements saying that the website is underconstruction and to check back at a later date